 - 1) Used for residential purpose only, with not more than two dwelling units per property, and includes any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
-(Any such grouping shall be regarded as one residential property for rates rebate or valuation reduction purposes), or - 2) A unit registered in terms of the Sectional Title Act, used primarily for residential purposes. - 3) The following properties are specifically excluded from the definition:

-Hotels, communes, boarding and undertakings, old age homes, guesthouses, retirement villages, life right schemes, commercial accommodation and residential properties with other permitted use.
+(Any such grouping shall be regarded as one residential property for rates rebate or valuation reduction purposes), or - 2) A unit registered in terms of the Sectional Title Act, used primarily for residential purposes. - 3) The following properties are specifically excluded from the definition and will be treated as business properties: - Hotels, communes, boarding and undertakings, old age homes, guesthouses, retirement villages, life right schemes, commercial accommodation and residential properties with other permitted use.

-"Residential Investment Properties" mean - Property with more than 2 living units not sectionalised where the purpose is for investment or profit making
+"Residential Investment Properties" mean - Property with more than 2 living units sectionalised or not where the purpose is for investment or profit making.
+These properties will be treated as business properties.

-"Vacant land" means land on which any improvement/development is incomplete, and a Permanent Electricity Connection Certificate and/or Occupation Certificate has not been received from the owner
+"Vacant land" means land on which any improvement/development is incomplete, and a Permanent Electricity Connection Certificate and/or Occupation Certificate have not been received from the owner.